Campus cycling services and facilities

 Dr Bike is available only during term time, when most students are on campus.

-- Times and dates for 2020 is TBC.
-Please check back in here and on our Facebook page from February for more information.
+- Time and date for Semester Two 2020 is TBC.
+Please check back in here and on our Facebook page from mid-July for more information.

 - Where: C Block lawn- in front of Central Lecture Theatres